maheessh/Student-Performance-Model/README.md

 Export to Sheets
 Key Findings
-The final RandomForestRegressor model, which incorporates features like previous_scores, attendance, and parental_involvement, provides a vastly superior prediction.
+The final RandomForestRegressor model provides a vastly superior prediction by incorporating features like previous_scores, attendance, and parental_involvement.
 The feature importance analysis reveals that previous scores and attendance percentage are the most significant predictors of a student's final exam score.

 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.